geofizx/Streaming-Naive-Bayes/code/Signal_Processing/README.md

 getPrimaryPeriods - method for automatically picking primary periods from multiple input series based on
-                collaboration between periodogram and auto-correlation function to tolerate long + short periodicities Also returns SNR for each resulting primary periods.
+                collaboration between periodogram and auto-correlation function to tolerate long + short periodicities (See Vlachos, Yu, & Castelli, 2005).
+Also returns SNR for each resulting primary periods.

 ####input####
     data_input (dictionary) - contains nested dictionaries with two high level keys: {"data" : {}, "time" :{}}